 Importance of Consistent Early Childhood Education & Care

-Early childhood care and education plays an important role in the lives of all family members.
-It provides children with consistent routines and unlimited learning opportunities, and provides families with the security of knowing their child is in a safe and nurturing environment.
+Early childhood care and education play an important role in the lives of all family members.
+They provide children with consistent routines and unlimited learning opportunities, and provide families with the security of knowing their child is in a safe and nurturing environment.
 Many children are enrolled in child care settings from the time they are infants to the time they enter elementary school.
 During these early years, children go through critical stages of development, and consistent, high-quality care can have beneficial and long-lasting effects on the overall development of children.

 Choosing a program in which your child will be loved and cared for is of utmost importance.
 But it is also important to select a child care provider who will partner with your family to ensure your child's healthy development throughout his or her early years.

 Social and Emotional Development

-Having your child attend the same child care facility throughout his or her early years allows your child to develop relationships with the adults and children in that environment, which provides a sense of security.
-A child who is comfortable with the people in his or her life is more likely to participate in learning opportunities and advanced cooperative play, such as working with others to accomplish goals and tasks, role-play, and games with rules.
-In addition, children who experience consistent care may also demonstrate less aggressive behaviors, because of their ability to use language to resolve conflicts.
+Having your child attend the same child care facility throughout his or her early years allows your child to develop relationships with the adults and children in that environment providing a sense of security.
+A child who is comfortable with the people in his or her life is more likely to participate in learning opportunities and advanced cooperative play, such as working with others to accomplish goals and tasks, role-play and games with rules.
+In addition, children who experience consistent care may also demonstrate less aggressive behaviors because of their ability to use language to resolve conflicts.
 For young children, the knowledge that adults and other children, as well as daily routines will be consistent over time fosters confidence and competency in social settings.